Mary Lou D. Ortiz

-Ronald Cortez joined UCI in February 2017 as vice chancellor of Administrative & Business Services; and in February of 2018 he became chief financial officer and vice chancellor for the Division of Finance and Administration.
-He manages a large, $3.2 billion operating budget and a $3 billion capital expenditure budget, ensuring responsible allocation of public and private financial resources to meet objectives including the health enterprise (health sciences and medical center).
-Ron works closely with and provides strategic oversight to the CFO of Health Affairs to ensure overall financial strength of the university.
+Mary Lou D. Ortiz is the chief financial officer and vice chancellor for Finance and Administration.
+She manages a large, $4.35 billion operating budget and a $2 billion capital expenditure budget, ensuring responsible allocation of public and private financial resources to meet objectives including the health enterprise (health sciences and medical center).

 Richard L. Coulon